Ciudad Nezahualcóyotl: History

 These initial settlements were without infrastructure or public services, and efforts to procure these began in the 1940s.
 In 1945 the Xochiaca dam and the Tequixquiac tunnel were built, the diversion of potable water allowed for the creation of the first formal neighborhoods of Juárez Pantitlán, México and El Sol.
 By 1949, the area had 2,000 inhabitants.
 In the 1950s the population of the area grew quickly as people from various parts of Mexico immigrated to the Mexico City area in search of opportunity.
 This grew to 40,000 by 1954, despite the lack of other services such as electricity.
 The area gained more formal administrative status from the state of Mexico in the 1950s as it grew, but by 1959, a group representing the now-33 neighborhoods of the area protested the lack of services, which still included sufficient potable water.

 In 1960, the idea emerged to separate this area from the municipality of Chimalhuacán in order to create a new municipality.
 By this time, the area had a population of 80,000.
 This idea culminated into the creation of the municipality of Nezahualcóyotl on 3 April 1963 by the state legislature, with Jorge Sáenza Gómez Knoth as the first municipal president.

 Conversion of the area into a municipality helped greatly in getting water, pavement, sewer and streetlights in the 1960s and 1970s.
 However, the sale of land here was legally complicated due to problems in land title.
 This began to be regulated in the mid-1970s and would continue through the 1980s and into part of the 1990s.

 By the early 1980s, major public buildings such as hospitals, the municipal palace, schools, libraries and the Museum of Archeology had been built.
 The Xochiaca area had become a landfill with a sports facility built along its edge.

 The city grew quickly during the 1980s with new neighborhoods, shopping centers and other urban areas built.
 It became necessary to have a municipal committee dedicated to the control of urban growth.

-In the 1990s the Ciudad Deportivo (Sports City) and the Universidad Tecnológica de Nezahualcóyotl were established.
+In the 1990s the Ciudad Deportiva (Sports City) and the Universidad Tecnológica de Nezahualcóyotl were established.
 The population surpassed one million by 1995.

 The city has produced a number of athletes, such as Humberto "La Chiquita" González and Graciela Hernández, the first of many wheelchair basketball gold medalists in the Pan American Games.